Hamilton supports using the R programming language.

 Once installed, R will be able to find and use these packages using the library("<package>") command.

 Note that the exact steps required may differ.
-For example, some versions of R on Hamilton require you to select where to download the package.
-If it does this, UK (Bristol) [https] and UK (London 1) [https] are sensible choices to make.
+For example, you may be asked to select where to download the package.
+In this case UK (Bristol) [https] and UK (London 1) [https] are sensible choices to make.

 Example R program, in file my_r_program.R: